 When God puts a desire in your heart, He also provides everything that is needed for its fulfillment.
 I needed courage, close relationships and money.
 All this was provided.
 In the last post I wrote about how He provided money.
 Here I will share stories about courage and people.

-It was a time when I sometimes desired to be little Anna again.
+It was a time when I sometimes desired to be a little Anna again.
 To go back to the house where I grew up.
-Where I do not remember any evil, where I did not have to make big decisions.
+From where I do not remember any evil, where I did not have to make big decisions.
 Sometimes, during this period I would ask myself why I left Gdansk.
 I just wanted to go to cafes again, to read books and write down nice words.
 At times, I would imagine that I had not heard anything about missions.

 But at the same time God began talking to me about home.
 That He is my home (Ps.
 91:1, 27:5, 31:20, 32:7, 61:4, 119:114, 139:15), my shelter, security, certainty, stabilization.
-It wasn?t about my family home, Gdansk, Lodz, my apartment, work nor friends.
+It wasn’t about my family home, Gdansk, Lodz, my apartment, work nor friends.
 But about Him.
 Wherever I am, there is my home, because He is with me.
-He taught me that the sustainability of the ground under my feet does not depend on the place, the conditions in which I live, the people around me or finances.
+He taught me that the stability of the ground under my feet does not depend on the place, the conditions in which I live, the people around me or finances.
 On a different, new level He taught me once again dependence on Him and independence from the rules of the world.

 Wherever you will follow Jesus, there is your home, because He is with you.
 The Most High is my home.

 This revelation became the source of my courage.
 Because in God’s Kingdom there is enough courage to realize God’s plan.

 In God’s Kingdom there is enough courage to realize God’s plan.